By Gary W. Gallagher, Ph.D., University of Virginia; Patrick N. Allitt, Ph.D., Emory University; Allen C. Guelzo, Ph.D., Gettysburg College

 The Dutch Discover Independence

 Nevertheless, the long acquaintance of the Dutch with the sea allowed them, since they had so little to produce of their own, to turn into the great sea-borne carriers of other nations’ goods.
-In so doing, the Dutch merchant marine not only profited from the carrying trade, but also ventured into maritime insurance, and from there, into banking and finance.
+In so doing, the Dutch merchant marine not only profited from the carrying trade, but also ventured into maritime insurance, banking, and finance.

 Within half a century of Dutch independence, Amsterdam had become the financial capital of Europe.
 Once the Spanish yoke was off their necks, the Dutch wasted no time in plunging into expansion across the Atlantic.
 As in so many other cases, though, it was not the government, but a private franchisee—the Dutch East India Company—who sponsored the first Dutch foray to America.